 A. The speech was a routine one that Smith said he gave often.
 At that point, the company did not yet know what data was compromised.

 Q. Why was the consumer help website set up with a separate, non-company address (https:www.equifaxsecurity2017.com) instead of on the company’s system, using its easily recognizable internet address?

 A. Smith said the volume for the breach website was beyond what the company’s main site was designed to handle.
 The main site is mainly built to handle requests from companies.
 The breach website received 400 million consumer visits in three weeks, he said.

-First hearing of
+First hearing of several